-New figures from the Central Statistics Office show that industrial production levels fell by 2.5% in May from the previous month.
+New provisional figures from the Central Statistics Office show that industrial production slowed by 16.2% in February compared to January.

 The CSO said that on an annual basis, industrial production fell by 10.6% in February from the same month last year.

 Today's figures show that production in the 'modern' sector slumped by 22.2% on a monthly basis in February, while there was an annual decrease of 17.3% compared with February of last year.

 Meanwhile, there was a monthly decrease of 2.9% in the 'traditional' sector in February.
 But on an annual basis, production in the sector rose by 0.5% compared with February 2016 - the third annual rise in a row.